Why Is Urban Agriculture Important? Discover the Benefits

 Enhancing Biodiversity

 Urban farms are a haven for biodiversity.
 They make microhabitats that bolster a variety of plants, insects, and birds.
-This not as it were improves the cityscape but also plays a significant part in keeping up environmental balance.
+This not only improves the cityscape but also plays a significant part in keeping up environmental balance.

 Improving Air Quality